fastify/csrf-protection/README.md

   ```

 Session based validation options
-For using session validation, skip cookie option and use other options according to you requirements.
+For using session validation, skip cookie option and use other options according to your requirement.
 ```js
  { key: 'your_secret_key_name', ignoreMethods: [/* request types */] }
  ```